Eleonora Julia Coventry1

 Consanguinity Index=0.98%

-William Legge, 4th Earl of Dartmouth was born on 29 November 1784.1 He was the son of George Legge, 3rd Earl of Dartmouth and Lady Frances Finch.1 He married, firstly, Lady Frances Charlotte Talbot, daughter of Charles Chetwynd-Talbot, 2nd Earl Talbot of Hensol and Frances Thomasine Lambart, on 5 April 1820.1 He married, secondly, Hon.
+William Legge, 4th Earl of Dartmouth was born on 29 November 1784.1 He was the son of George Legge, 3rd Earl of Dartmouth and Lady Frances Finch.1 He married, firstly, Lady Frances Charlotte Chetwynd-Talbot, daughter of Charles Chetwynd-Talbot, 2nd Earl Talbot of Hensol and Frances Thomasine Lambart, on 5 April 1820.1 He married, secondly, Hon.
 Frances Barrington, daughter of Reverend George Barrington, 5th Viscount Barrington of Ardglass and Elizabeth Adair, on 25 October 1828.1 He died on 22 November 1853 at age 68.1

-William Legge, 4th Earl of Dartmouth succeeded to the title of 5th Baron Dartmouth, of Dartmouth, Devon [E., 1682] on 10 November 1810.1 He succeeded to the title of 4th Viscount Lewisham, of co.
-Kent [G.B., 1711] on 10 November 1810.1 He succeeded to the title of 4th Earl of Dartmouth [G.B., 1711] on 10 November 1810.1 He was invested as a Fellow, Society of Antiquaries (F.S.A.).1 He was invested as a Fellow, Royal Society (F.R.S.).1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.).1 He had another son and four other daughters by his second wife.1
+He was styled as Viscount Lewisham between 1801 and 1810.3 He succeeded as the 4th Earl of Dartmouth [G.B., 1711] on 10 November 1810.1 He succeeded as the 4th Viscount Lewisham, of co.
+Kent [G.B., 1711] on 10 November 1810.1 He succeeded as the 5th Baron Dartmouth, of Dartmouth, Devon [E., 1682] on 10 November 1810.1 He was appointed Fellow, Royal Society (F.R.S.)1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.)1 He was appointed Fellow, Society of Antiquaries (F.S.A.)1

 Children of William Legge, 4th Earl of Dartmouth and Hon.
 Frances Barrington